dammitjim/Lobby-Client/README.md

 # as of yet untitled twitch player

-The aim here is to create a native twitch.tv player that has a ton of features that I have yet to define.
+The aim here is to create a "native" twitch.tv player that has a ton of features that I have yet to define.

 Also an excuse to mess about with Electron and React/Redux.